 Workshop Benefits

-• Boost your confidence knowing that the supportive care you are providing during labor is evidence-based
+• Increased confidence among participants that the supportive care they provide during labor and birth is evidence-based.

-• Increase your knowledge and understanding of the role you play in improving Joint Commission Perinatal Care Core Measures relating to elective delivery, cesarean birth, and breastfeeding.
+• Increased knowledge of the role they play in improving Joint Commission Perinatal Care Core Measures relating to elective delivery, Cesarean birth, exclusive breastmilk feeding, and consumer satisfaction.

 “Nurses are very excited to attend this workshop where we practice hands-on techniques for easing labor and achieving vaginal delivery.
 We use a wide variety of tools and techniques such as aroma therapy, rebozo techniques, massage, and positioning with birth and peanut balls.
 These techniques can make all the difference!”